 Actor, Musician [Ngai Tāmanuhiri, Ngāti Apa, Ngāti Tūwharetoa]

-Maaka Pohatu was an established theatre actor (Strange Resting Places, The Māori Troilus and Cressida) before making his big screen debut as hapless flatmate to Bret McKenzie's character, in Two Little Boys (2012).
+Maaka Pohatu was an established theatre actor (Strange Resting Places, The Māori Troilus and Cressida) before making his movie debut as hapless flatmate to Bret McKenzie's character, in 2012's Two Little Boys.
+Pohatu went on to play a policeman battling the supernatural in comedy show Wellington Paranormal.
 Alongside three fellow Toi Whakaari graduates, he was a founding member of The Modern Māori Quartet.
-They were the house band on Temuera Morrison variety show Happy Hour and in 2017 began hosting their own Māori TV singalong show, My Party Song.
-Pohatu played Dalvanius Prime in acclaimed feature documentary Poi E. In 2016, he was outspoken in raising awareness of male mental health.
+They were the house band on Temuera Morrison variety show Happy Hour then hosted their own show on Māori TV, My Party Song.
+Pohatu played Dalvanius Prime in acclaimed documentary Poi E.

 Pohatu's Gav is a fantastic creation ...
 Pohatu ballasts the story, lends it some pathos, and at the same time sends up every poetry scribbling dolphin hugger you've ever met.
 Reviewer Graeme Tuckett on Maaka Pohatu in movie Two Little Boys, The Dominion Post, 21 September 2012